- Cancer Division Home

 Having trouble finding what you are looking for?
 Use our A to Z Index.

 Cervical cancer is a cancer of the female reproductive system.
 All women, regardless of race, socio-economic status, education level, place of birth, or residence, are at risk of developing cervical cancer.
-However, not only is cervical cancer curable when found early, it can also be prevented.
+However, not only is cervical cancer curable when found early, it can also be prevented with the Human Papillomavirus (HPV) vaccine.
 Despite this, Alabama routinely has one of the highest rates of cervical cancer incidence and mortality - significantly worse than the United States.
 Women are more likely to die in Alabama from cervical cancer than most other states in the nation.

-Right now, Alabama ranks third in the nation for incidence and deaths from cervical cancer.
-This is unacceptable, as cervical cancer can be prevented and it can be stopped.
+Right now, Alabama ranks fourth in the nation for incidence and deaths from cervical cancer.
+This is unacceptable, as cervical cancer can be eliminated.
 How?
 Three steps:

 - Increase cervical cancer screening: regular HPV/Pap tests.

-- Appropriate follow-up tests if the screening results show abnormal cells.
+- Appropriate follow-up treatments if the screening results show abnormal cells.

 Why do you need to be screened for cervical cancer?